 - Set settings to approve tags

 If you are to be picky about whom you connect with, you should also ensure you approve others’ tags of you before they are published.
-You may not want that drunken party photo from college appearing on your timeline if that’s not the kind of person you are now.
+As we get older, most people change or grow and you may not want that embarrassing photo from college appearing on your timeline if that’s not the kind of person you are now.